jie65535/awesome-balatro/README.md

 - [Buffon Deck](https://github.com/JopStro/BalatroMods) - Deck that gives you a Jumbo Buffoon Pack at the start of the run. by [@JopStro](https://github.com/JopStro)

 ### Functionality
+- [Better black-stake](https://github.com/System-of-Root/Roots_Balatro_Mods) - Makes it so Eternal Jokers can always appear in shops.
+Makes blackstake increse the odds of Eternal Jokers from 30% to 50%. by [@Tessy of Root](https://github.com/System-of-Root)
 - [Hand of Six](https://discord.com/channels/1116389027176787968/1218775422066622585) - Allows you to select 6 cards to play. by `@ilikecheese`
 - [Quick Restart](https://github.com/nicholassam6425/balatro-mods) - Quickly reroll ante 1 tags by clicking f2. by [@arachnei](https://github.com/nicholassam6425)